Stormwater & Flood Control

 Northampton has a separate stormwater system that collects rainwater and snowmelt from the streets, parking lots, sidewalks, and buildings and carries this water directly to brooks, wetlands, rivers, and other water bodies throughout the city.
 Unlike the (completely separate) wastewater system, the water collected in street drains is not treated at our treatment plant before flowing to these natural water bodies.

 Since 2003, a Stormwater Management Plan has been implemented in complicance with the U.S. Environmental Protection Agency (EPA) National Pollutant Discharge Elimation System (NPDES) Stormwater Phase II MS4 General Permit.
-For more information about the EPA Stormwater General Permit, click here.
+For more information about the EPA Stormwater General Permit, visit the EPA page.

 Stormwater Management Permits